zwave-js/node-zwave-js/packages/core/core.api.md

 // @public (undocumented)
 export function getMinIntegerSize(value: number, signed: boolean): 1 | 2 | 4 | undefined;

+// Warning: (ae-forgotten-export) The symbol "namedScales" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getNamedScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNamedScale<Name extends keyof typeof namedScales, Key extends (keyof typeof namedScales[Name]) & number>(group: Name, key: Key): {
+    key: Key;
+} & (typeof namedScales[Name][Key]);

+// Warning: (ae-missing-release-tag) "getNamedScaleGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNamedScaleGroup<Name extends keyof typeof namedScales>(group: Name): typeof namedScales[Name];

 // Warning: (ae-missing-release-tag) "getNodeTag" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getNodeTag(nodeId: number): string;

+// Warning: (ae-missing-release-tag) "getNotification" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNotification(type: number): Notification | undefined;

+// Warning: (ae-missing-release-tag) "getNotificationEventName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNotificationEventName(type: number, event: number): string;

+// Warning: (ae-missing-release-tag) "getNotificationName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getNotificationName(type: number): string;

+// Warning: (ae-missing-release-tag) "getNotificationValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNotificationValue(notification: Notification, value: number): NotificationValue | undefined;

+// Warning: (ae-missing-release-tag) "getNotificationValueName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getNotificationValueName(type: number, event: number): string;

 // Warning: (ae-missing-release-tag) "getNumericEnumValues" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getNumericEnumValues<T extends Record<string, any>>(enumeration: T): readonly number[];

+// Warning: (ae-forgotten-export) The symbol "sensors" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getSensor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getSensor<Key extends number>(type: Key): Key extends keyof typeof sensors ? typeof sensors[Key] : (Sensor | undefined);

+// Warning: (ae-missing-release-tag) "getSensorName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getSensorName(sensorType: number): string;

+// Warning: (ae-missing-release-tag) "getSensorScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getSensorScale<SensorType extends number, ScaleKey extends number>(type: SensorType, scale: ScaleKey): SensorType extends keyof typeof sensors ?
+ScaleKey extends keyof typeof sensors[SensorType]["scales"] ? ({
+    key: ScaleKey;
+} & (typeof sensors[SensorType]["scales"][ScaleKey])) : (Scale | undefined) : (Scale | undefined);

+// Warning: (ae-missing-release-tag) "getSpecificDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getSpecificDeviceClass(generic: number, specific: number): SpecificDeviceClass;

+// Warning: (ae-missing-release-tag) "getUnknownMeterScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getUnknownMeterScale(key: number): MeterScale;

+// Warning: (ae-missing-release-tag) "getUnknownScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getUnknownScale(key: number): Scale;

 // Warning: (ae-missing-release-tag) "getZWaveChipType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //